VincentMadoreC/leaderboard/README.md

 ## ER Model

+Include _how_ I created this diagram

 ADD IMAGE OF ER MODEL

 ## Relational Model

+Include _how_ I created this diagram

 ADD IMAGE OF RELATIONSL MODEL

 ## SQL Schema

+Include instructions on how to run the SQL

 ```sql
 ADD SQL SCHEMA DEFINITION